 At Turmerry, we have organic sateen sheet sets with 300 thread count in superior 2 plied 40/1 yarn size.
 Being soft and lustrous, they have all the characteristics required to be on a King’s Bed.
 Our sateen sheet sets are made using fine yarns of 100% Organic Cotton.
 They are naturally finished and hence retain their color even after years of use.

 We have antimicrobial bed sheets with copper and silver that fit up to 16” deep mattresses.
 Breathable and highly durable, they are made with Oeko Tex and Bluesign approved 400 thread count long-staple BCI sateen cotton.
 Our antimicrobial sheet sets are designed in such a way that it automatically releases its components ONLY when conditions for microbial growth are present.
 This is done by leveraging the copper and silver antimicrobial Agion technology.

-Going eco-friendly, all-natural, and adopting a sustainable lifestyle is not just limited to your kitchen and clothes alone.
+Going eco-friendly, natural, and adopting a sustainable lifestyle is not just limited to your kitchen and clothes alone.
 It extends to every single aspect of your living, and bedding sure is an important one.
-Using organic sheets is an absolute economic way to go all-natural, and it ensures that your sleep and the time spent on your bed is a responsible way of life.
+Using organic sheets is an absolute economic way to go natural, and it ensures that your sleep and the time spent on your bed is a responsible way of life.
 Ditch conventional sheets, say goodbye to all the harmful chemicals and dyes, and get ready for the best night’s sleep you could ever ask for.

 Related blog posts:

 Disclaimer: What is said in this article has been referenced from multiple sources and is intended only for educational and informational purposes.
 Please note that no content in this article is a substitute for professional advice from a qualified doctor or healthcare provider.
 Always consult an experienced doctor with any concerns you may have regarding a health condition or treatment, and never disregard any medical suggestions or delay in seeking treatment because of something you read here.